ricky3411/Flix/README.md

 ## Flix Part 1

 ### User Stories
-- [x] (2pts) User sees an app icon on the home screen and a styled launch screen.
+- User sees an app icon on the home screen and a styled launch screen.
-- [x] (5pts) User can view and scroll through a list of movies now playing in theaters.
+- User can view and scroll through a list of movies now playing in theaters.
-- [x] (3pts) User can view the movie poster image for each movie.
+- User can view the movie poster image for each movie.

 <!--#### BONUS-->
 <!--- [ ] (2pt) User can view the app on various device sizes and orientations.-->